-Test 1: The evaluator configured the TOE for each protocol according to the guidance.
+Test 1: The evaluator configured the TOE for SSH.
 The evaluator connected an SSH client to the TOE and verified that the connection was successful, and that the traffic was encrypted.
-The evaluator also demonstrated that the management SSH traffic could be tunnel through an IPsec connection.
-This connection was also successful and the traffic was encrypted.

-Test 2: This test was performed as part of test 1 where the packet captures showed that the network traffic is protected appropriately.
+Test 2: This test was performed as part of test 1 where the packet captures showed that the network traffic is protected appropriately